real estate dispute arbitration in Peoria, Illinois 61612

 With median home values tied to a $63,409 income area, property disputes in Peoria involve stakes that justify proper documentation but rarely justify $14K–$65K in traditional legal fees.
 Arbitration gives homeowners and tenants a structured path to resolution at a fraction of the cost.

-Mark Cullen, a local contractor, purchased the century-old home in October 2022, believing the property was in sound condition based on the inspection report Maplewood Properties provided.
+the claimant, a local contractor, purchased the century-old home in October 2022, believing the property was in sound condition based on the inspection report Maplewood Properties provided.
 However, shortly after closing, severe issues surfaced — including an unstable foundation, outdated electrical wiring violating local code, and hidden mold in the basement.

 By January 2023, after failed negotiations, Mark Cullen initiated arbitration under the Peoria County Arbitration Association, seeking compensation of $85,000.
 This amount included $65,000 for extensive foundation repairs and electrical upgrades, plus $20,000 for professional mold remediation and relocation expenses.

 Throughout the hearing, tensions peaked when Cullen testified about financial strain incurred due to unexpected repairs and how the home, intended as a retirement property, became a source of distress.
-Maplewood’s defense focused heavily on the clause in the contract limiting their liability and emphasizing Cullen’s acceptance of “as-is” conditions.
+Maplewood’s defense focused heavily on the clause in the contract limiting their liability and emphasizing Cullen’s acceptance of as-is” conditions.

 On June 5, 2023, Whitaker issued his ruling.
 He found that while the purchase agreement included an “as-is” clause, Maplewood Properties failed in their duty to disclose known hazards, particularly the basement mold, which had been documented during a previous ownership phase but was not shared.
 However, the arbitrator also concluded that some structural issues were age-related, not concealed defects.